NoLtour/Uni-notes/Flight mechanics year 2/F/stick fixed and stick free flight.md

 ## Stick fixed and stick free flight

 ### Defs
-Well the defenitions really ez, so the pilot has a stick (the control rod for the [[components of a tailplane|tailplane elevator]]):
+Well the definitions really ez, so the pilot has a stick (the control rod for the [[components of a tailplane|tailplane elevator]]):
 - If he holds the stick in place it is [[stick fixed and stick free flight|stick fixed]] (he manually holds the elevator at a certain deflection)
 - If he doesn't hold the stick it is [[stick fixed and stick free flight|stick free]] (the elevator will naturally go to it's equilibrium position)